julianobrasil/angular-components-schematics/components-schematics/projects/components/README.md

 ### `ControlValueAccessor` interface

-All the generated components are built with two features:
+All the generated components are built with two features out-of-the-box:
   - A component service (in the same directory of the component) containing an empty interface named after the component name suffixed with "Data".
-The service is already injected in the component and its scoped to the whole app
+The service is already injected in the component and its scoped to the whole app.
+This is useful to be used as a façade service.
+    - For example: if your component class is `MyComponent`, the interface will be `MyComponentData`
   - A skeleton for the `ControlValueAccessor`
     - If you want to disable the generation of the `ControlValueAccessor` implementation, just add --controlValueAccessor false to the command line